rgamage/mytennispartner-react/README.md

 ## Court Reservations
 Courts can be automatically reserved if the club uses a supported reservation system.
 Currently only tennisbookings.com is supported.

+## Unit Tests
+I wrote unit tests for most of the back-end methods where practical.
+Some of them are really integration tests, because they try to contact an actual service or database, but most are mocked appropriately for unit testing.